visschersm/apigeneration/README.md

 - Try out some complex models
 - Figure out how this all would work in ci/cd
 - Testing the Kiota generated client(s)
+- Split the readme files in shorted files.

 <!-- @todo: research openapi tools
 # Openapi tools